 D. Institution Resources usually and customarily provided shall include such support as office space, library facilities, ordinary access to computers and networks, or salary and shall be described in this policy as either “incidental” or “significant.”
 The phrase does not include use of students or employees as support staff to develop the work, or substantial use of specialized or unique facilities and equipment, or other special subventions provided by the institution unless approved as an exception.

-E. Technical Works shall include intellectual properties that are of a scientific, engineering, or technical nature such as patentable or unpatenable inventions (including biological materials), computer software, and institution collections.
+E. Technical Works shall include intellectual properties that are of a scientific, engineering, or technical nature such as patentable or unpatentable inventions (including biological materials), computer software, and institution collections.

 F. Scholarly Works shall include all intellectual properties not covered in Technical Works that are of an artistic, scholarly, instructional, or entertainment nature.